Introduction to Strategies for Conducting Literary Research

 Introduction

 Welcome to Strategies for Conducting Literary Research!
 This book walks you through the process of conducting literary research while helping to refine your library skills.
 Along the way, we draw from the Association of College and Research Libraries (ACRL) Information Literacy Framework.
 According to the ACRL, “Research is iterative and depends upon asking increasingly complex or new questions whose answers lead to additional questions or lines of inquiry in any field.”
-We discuss this concept in-depth throughout the book.
+Here, the word “iterative” means we repeat the process, refining and improving our work.
+We discuss the research process in-depth throughout the book.
 The book also focuses on a research project created by Jada, an English major who conducted a literary study of James Baldwin’s classic short story, “Sonny’s Blues.”

 Meet Jada